Efficient Multi-user Offloading of Personalized Diffusion Models: A DRL-Convex Hybrid Solution: System Model and Pre-deployment

 where $\kappa = 3$.
-Then, we present a scatterplot depicting the mean PAI values for 20 images generated per prompt, across 10 different prompts, with varying numbers of split point $n^*$ as shown in Fig.~\ref{fig:visualization}b.
-Similarly, we also use the sigmoid fitting approach for these scatter points, with $a_{\mathscr{F}} = 0.0413$ and $b_{\mathscr{F}} = 71.44$, which is denoted by $\mathscr{F}(\cdot)$.
-This function is utilized in Section~\ref{sec: formulation} to formulate the objective function that guides the optimization of the offloading strategy.
+Similarly, we also use the sigmoid fitting approach, denoted by $\mathscr{F}(\cdot)$, with the fitting parameters $a_{\mathscr{F}} >0$ and $b_{\mathscr{F}}>0$.
+This function is utilized in Section~\ref{sec: formulation} to formulate the objective function that guides the optimization of the offloading strategy and is detailed in Section~\ref{sec:simulation}.